There's an invisible follower contract between brands and their online following. If you could read such a contract, what would it say?

 Example 1 — A brand decides to increase their Facebook audience quickly, so they focus on paid ads for free giveaways and sweepstakes.
-This strategy is “successful” and the brand quickly grows a critical mass of followers.
-So now they have a huge audience of people expecting free stuff.
-What happens when the brand suddenly starts asking these followers to spend money?
+This strategy attracts a critical mass of people expecting free stuff.
+But what happens when the brand suddenly starts asking these followers to spend money?

-Example 2 — A brand decides to focus on growing their reach on social media platforms, so they allocate 100% of their budget on acquiring new followers.
-What happens when these new followers discover that the brand has allocated 0% budget on their existing followers?
+Example 2 — A brand decides to focus on growing their reach on social media platforms, so they allocate their budget on acquiring new followers.
+What happens when these new followers discover that the brand has allocated 0% budget on their existing followers1?

-Example 3 — A brand decides to apply a huge variety of campaigns and updates in their digital channels where each and every initiative is attracting new types of followers.
+Example 3 — A brand decides to apply a huge variety of campaigns and updates in their digital channels where each initiative is attracting different types of followers.
 The brand “succeeds” in building a community of people all expecting different things.
 What happens when the brand asks their community for a coherent action?

 The answer to all of the questions above is: